Sun-lab/STpath/README.md

 4. Create Data Generators: Generates batches of tensor image data
 5. Create Model: Creates and compiles a transfer learning model.
 6. Train Model: Trains the model with optional fine-tuning.
-7. Evaluate Model: Evaluates the model on validation/testing datasets.
+7. Predict New Data: Makes predictions on the test dataset and saves results.
 8. Plot Results: Plots learning curves and ROC curves.
 9. Run Hyperparameters Tuning: Runs hyperparameter tuning and model training.
 10. Main Function: Runs the training process with specified parameters.